nishedcob/nishedcob.github.io/index.md

 Prototype/Proof of Concept for editing code online and saving it to GitLab CE as code snippets.
 Formed the inspiration for my engineering thesis.
 Front end uses Cloud9’s open source ACE editor and Twitter Bootstrap.
 Backend Written in Python with the Django Framework.
 Code at: [GitLab](https://gitlab.com/ArqAppGrpBravoEarleyVargas/GitEduERP)

 #### **Muber** — *Bicycle Rental Portal*
-Portal for managing a electric bicycle rental business online. **The project is now defunct due to poor management/administration of contract with client.**
+Portal for managing an electric bicycle rental business online. **The project is now defunct due to poor management/administration of contract by the client.**

 #### **GoodAppetit** — *Point of Sale for Food Online*
 Portal for selling food online from various restaurants and associated delivery to clients.
 Written in Python / Django.
 See: [Production Environment](https://goodappetit.com/)